TomasHubelbauer/github-api/README.md

 Less important now when the PATs in GitHub Actions workflows have the rate limit of 5000, but will still be useful for public-only read accesses with no PAT.

+### Add a list of the supported API methods to the readme